tuniteamsupport/SimpleJavaProject/README.md

 README

-Simple Java Project created with Maven.
-Used as Sandbox.
+Simple Java Project for Eclipse, created with Maven and used as Sandbox.